 Even though it is summer, you still need to be prepared for cold days and especially cold nights.
 Bring the following items along with you:

 - Shorts/skirts: Yes!
 It can be really nice in Iceland during the summer!
-So add a short or a skirt to your packing list for your vacation to Iceland.
+So add shorts or a skirt to your packing list for your vacation to Iceland.

 - T-shirts & tops: Bring some t-shirts and tops to Iceland to wear underneath a hoodie or jacket.
-Or maybe if the weather allows it you can wear it without any overlay!
+If the weather allows it, you can wear it without any overlay!

 - Longsleeved t-shirt: A longsleeved t-shirt is a very nice item to add to your Iceland packing list.
 It gives you just a little bit of extra warmth compared to a t-shirt but isn’t as warm as a hoodie.

-- Hoodie: You really want to bring a hoodie to Iceland, with or without a zip.
-It can cool off a lot instantly and then a hoodie comes in handy!
+- Hoodie: You will really want to bring a hoodie to Iceland, with or without a zipper.
+It can get cold instantly.
+This is when a hoodie comes in handy!

 - Underwear: Do I need to explain?
 Pack enough to cover your days in Iceland!

 - Day shoes: Pack some proper and comfy day shoes.
 Preferable ones that can become a bit dirty and that allow you to walk a few kilometers in them.
 Iceland is a destination to discover nature and the best way to do so is on foot.

 - Sunscreen: Yes, even in Iceland the sun can be shining bright and you need to protect yourself from sunburn.
 Bring a small flacon of sunscreen that you can use if needed.